vs9h/fp2022/Make/README.md

 - Add conditionals

 Done:
-- Explicit rules parsing and iterpreting
+- Explicit rules parsing
     - Support multiline prerequisite definitions
     - Ignore comment lines
+- Explicit rules interpreting
+    - Dropping circular dependencies
+    - Timestamp and file presence checking
+    - Result verdicts, like
+        - `No rule to make target 'x', needed by 'y'`
+        - `Nothing to be done for 'x'`
+        - `No rule to make target 'x'`

+## Running tests

+go to demos and run `dune exec demoInterpret`